-I offer lymphatic drainage massage to anyone who desires to experience the many health and wellness benefits that go along with stimulating your lymphatic system, as well as treating health conditions/concerns like lymphedema, lipedema, chronic venous insufficiency and edema from cosmetic and orthopedic surgeries.
+Fluid Motion Massage offers lymphatic drainage massage to anyone who desires to experience the many health and wellness benefits that go along with stimulating your lymphatic system, as well as treating health conditions/concerns like lymphedema, lipedema, chronic venous insufficiency and edema from cosmetic, orthopedic and cancer related surgeries.
 This drainage massage is much different than your normal massage.
-I use a circular skin stretching technique that opens the superficial lymphatics, which are skin deep, and I apply slightly deeper touch focused over lymph nodes to stimulate the lymphatic system.
+We use a circular skin stretching technique that opens the superficial lymphatics, which are skin deep.
+With slightly deeper touch focused over lymph nodes to stimulate the lymphatic system.
 The 3 main roles of the lymphatic system are fluid regulation/balance, waste transportation and immunity.
 A lymphatic drainage massage is such a powerful tool for eliminating swelling; detoxing and ridding our bodies of the crud, crap and debris that we ingest, that we accumulate through cellular process (Yes, our cells poop too!) and that get into our systems through our environment.
 Not to mention our lymphatic system is a huge part of our immune system, and who wouldn't want a stellar immune system to protect us from pathogens, viruses, bacteria and cancer cells!

 Check it out!!
 Not only does it provide great health benefits, but it FEELS GOOD too!
 You may just find you LOVE it more than a typical massage!

-My name is Abby Maleport and I am a certified lymphedema therapist, licensed massage therapist, physical therapist assistant and certified personal trainer.
-My goal is to use my skills of lymphatic drainage massage to make people feel better from the inside out by reducing inflammation, promoting healthy cells, boosting your immune system, reducing pain and much much more.
+My name is Abby Maleport and I am a LANA certified lymphedema therapist, licensed massage therapist, physical therapist assistant and certified personal trainer.
+My goal is to use my skills of lymphatic drainage massage to make people feel better from the inside out by reducing inflammation, promoting healthy cells, boosting your immune system, reducing pain and treating complex swelling and lymphatic dysfunction and disorders.
 I provide my services from my private studio in my home in West De Pere, WI.
 I hope that you consider trying this massage and see the benefits to your health and well being!

 WHO CAN BENEFIT